WizzyGeek/Burnt_Toast/README.md

 - let n = 1
 - start loop
 - perform `flip(n)` on array
-- check if array is back to the original, with each element back to it's original position
+- check if array is back to the original, with each element back to it's original position and state.
    - if yes, return number of iterations
-   - `n = (n % x) + 1`
+   - else `n = (n % x) + 1`, where x is array length.

 ## The Conjecture